 Making a pair with the Matrix-mandala, the Diamond World Mandala represents the universe as it is perceived by a Buddha, a fully enlightened one or awakened one.

-The Diamond World Mandala is a graphic representation of the highest ‘wisdom’ of absolute reality, with the active, material diamond element of the sun Buddha Dainichi Nyorai? in the centre.
+The Diamond World Mandala is a graphic representation of the highest ‘wisdom’ of absolute reality, within the centre.

 The mandala is made up of nine courts containing 1,461 Buddhas, Bodhisattvas and other mythical figures.
 Each court is a mandala in itself, with the sun Buddha Dainichi Nyorai at the core as the embodiment of the Absolute.
 Adepts of the higher tantric meditations make a mental passage through these nine courts, in order to attain the knowledge revealed in them and to allow their minds to ‘return’ to their original condition of purity.